 Lipper’s specialty is in physics and engineering—not surprising given her background.
 So there are many experiments with electricity, magnetism, mechanics, matter, energy, light, sound, thermodynamics and much more.
 Chemistry and life science are also covered with some experiments in both beginning and advanced chemistry included.
 While hands-on experiments are the mainstay of Supercharged Science, there’s much more to it.

 Supercharged Science offers the online e-Science Curriculum with options to suit students in kindergarten through twelfth grade.
 There are optional packages that include all materials for those who would rather not search out all the experiment resources themselves.

-One thing that e-Science does better than almost everyone else is use hands-on activities to connect scientific concepts with practical applications in the real world.
+One thing that e-Science does better than almost everyone else is using hands-on activities to connect scientific concepts with practical applications in the real world.
 Experiments use mostly inexpensive, easy-to-find items.
 Once kids are excited by what they’ve built or experimented with, the course then introduces the academics.
 In this way, students have a deeper understanding of the material while enjoying it more than with traditional academic-focused approaches.
 Lipper explains that she has based this approach on how real scientists work in the real world.